Syipmong/learning-c/02-core-concepts/README.md

 # Phase 2: Core Concepts
-*Building Robust C Programs*
+*Building Essential C Programming Skills*

 ## 📖 Learning Objectives

 By the end of this phase, you will understand:
-- Functions and scope
+- Function definition, declaration, and usage
-- Arrays and strings
+- Arrays and multi-dimensional arrays
-- Basic pointers
-- Memory management basics
+- String handling and manipulation
+- Pointer fundamentals and usage
-- Structures
+- Structures and basic data organization
+- Scope and lifetime of variables
+- Modular programming concepts

 ## 📁 Files in This Section

-1. **01-functions.c** - Function definition, declaration, and usage
+1. **01-functions.c** - Function basics, parameters, return values
-2. **02-function-scope.c** - Local vs global variables, scope rules
+2. **02-scope-storage.c** - Variable scope and storage classes
-3. **03-arrays.c** - One-dimensional and multi-dimensional arrays
+3. **03-arrays.c** - One and multi-dimensional arrays
-4. **04-strings.c** - String manipulation and functions
+4. **04-strings.c** - String handling and manipulation
-5. **05-pointers-basics.c** - Introduction to pointers
+5. **05-pointers.c** - Pointer fundamentals and operations
-6. **06-pointers-arrays.c** - Pointers and arrays relationship
+6. **06-pointer-arrays.c** - Pointers with arrays and strings
-7. **07-structures.c** - User-defined data types
+7. **07-structures.c** - Defining and using structures
-8. **08-practice.c** - Combined practice project
+8. **08-functions-advanced.c** - Function pointers, recursion
+9. **09-practice-project.c** - Library management system

 ## 🎯 Key Concepts